dualra1n/dualra1n/tutorial.md

 - A9 : Everything works except camera, microphone and gyroscope.
 (Can be fixed with ldrestart or by using iOS 14.2)

 - A10/11: Home button is not working currently and camera, micro, girosc.
-You can use tweaks like GesturesXV to simulate iPhone X gestures.  also activating assesive touch on the first ios before you dualboot, and dualboot you will have activate the assesive touch on the second ios.
+You can use tweaks like GesturesXV to simulate iPhone X gestures.  also activating assesive touch on the first ios before you dualboot, and when you boot into the second ios you will have activated the assesive touch on the second ios.

 - iPhone X: Touchscreen does not work.